ostwalprasad/LGNpy/README.md

 [![codecov](https://codecov.io/gh/ostwalprasad/LGNpy/branch/master/graph/badge.svg)](https://codecov.io/gh/ostwalprasad/LGNpy)
 [![Downloads](https://pepy.tech/badge/lgnpy)](https://pepy.tech/project/lgnpy)

-LGNs are Bayesian Networks where all the nodes have continuous data.
+A Bayesian Network (BN) is a probabilistic graphical model that represents a set of variables and their conditional dependencies via graph.
+Gaussian BN is a special case where set of continuous variables are represented by Gaussian Distributions.
 Gaussians are surprisingly good approximation for many real world continuous distributions.
-This package helps in modelling the network, learning parameters through data and running inference with evidence(s)

-#### Models Implemented:
+This package helps in modelling the network, learning parameters through data and running inference with evidence(s).
+Two types of Gaussian BNs are implemented:

-1. Linear Gaussian Network
+1) **Linear Gaussian Network:** A directed BN where CPDs are linear gaussian.

-2. Gaussian Belief Propagation (Also called as _Message Passing Algorithm_ or _GaBP Algorithm_)
+2) **Gaussian Belief Propagation:** An undirected BN where it runs *message passing algorithm* to iteratively solve precision matrix and find out marginals of variables with or without conditionals.

 ## Installation
 ```bash